Im-Hugo/obsidian-brax/README.md

 - **Code blocks too.** You don't need a dedicated file for every experiment.
 Drop a ```brax fenced code block into any normal markdown note, and Brax will render it inline as a small embedded app, with a toggle button to show or hide the raw source underneath it.
 - **Touch support inside the sandbox.** The preview iframe forwards touch events properly, so apps you build behave correctly on tablets and touch-enabled devices, not just with mouse input.
 - **Sandboxed execution.** Every rendered app runs inside an iframe with a restricted sandbox policy.
 This keeps your apps isolated from each other and from Obsidian's own internals, so a buggy or experimental script can't reach outside its own little box.
+- **In-editor search & replace.** Open a find bar with `Ctrl+F` / `Cmd+F` (or the search icon in the editor toolbar) to jump between matches, and expand it into find-and-replace with `Ctrl+H` / `Cmd+H` to replace one occurrence or all of them at once.
+- **Multi-language interface.** The plugin's own UI (labels, notices, settings) can be switched between English, Persian, and Chinese from the settings tab.
 - **Quick creation.** A ribbon icon and a command let you spin up a brand new `.brax` file in seconds, complete with a small starter template (a gradient background, a heading, and a button) so you're never staring at a truly blank file.
 - **Command palette integration.** Create a new app, insert a Brax code block into the current note, or toggle edit/preview mode — all available as standard Obsidian commands, so you can bind them to your own hotkeys.